foundation/foundation-sites/docs/pages/sticky.md

   <h5>Known Issues</h5>
   <ul>
     <li><em>Future Feature:</em> Needs method for elements to be sticky on the top of the viewport when scrolling down, and if the lower breakpoint is reached, stick to bottom on scroll up.</li>
-    <li>`_setBreakPoints` and `_setSizes` need to be flexible enough to calculate top and bottom breakpoints based on more than one element.
-Currently only works with a single anchor element, using the offset top (+ anchor height for bottom).</li>
+    <li>Seems to have a problem with short elements: < 2x the sticky element's height or so.</li>
   </ul>
 </div>